 The estimates of efficiency or number of items integrated in ensemble representations clearly vary and are sometimes debated (Chong et al. 2008, Dakin 2001, Marchant et al. 2013, Myczek & Simons 2008, Solomon et al. 2011).
 This is, in part, because efficiency depends on several factors, including the stimulus type, methods used (e.g., ideal observer or equivalent noise modeling versus empirical set size manipulations), and assumptions of those methods (Solomon et al. 2011).
-Attention seems to influence efficiency, as well (Dakin et al. 2009), opening up the possibility of variations in estimated efficiency depending on task design, observer goals, and attentional demands (see Section 4).
+Attention seems to influence efficiency depending on task design, observer goals, and attentional demands (see Section 4).
 Further, individual differences can significantly impact how much information observers integrate (Bai et al. 2015, Haberman & Whitney 2010, Haberman et al. 2015a, Solomon 2010).

 Despite the variations in methods and modeling approaches, however, there is general agreement across ensemble tasks that multiple features or objects are integrated.
-In fact, when a large sample of experimental estimates of efficiency are plotted together, a striking pattern emerges (Figure 4), suggesting that observers integrate approximately objects in their summary statistical
+In fact, when a large sample of experimental estimates of efficiency are plotted together, a striking pattern emerges (Figure 4), suggesting that observers integrate approximately the square root of the number of